close Business Finance Invest Bullets Most Viewed

 An IPO (Initial Public Offering) is the process through which a private company goes public by offering its stock to the general public.
 The company raises capital by publicly issuing its shares.

-• To raise capital: An IPO brings immediate cash from the stock sales for a company, its promoters, and for investors like angel investors and venture capitalists.
+• To raise capital: An IPO brings immediate cash from the stock sales for a company, its promoters, and investors like angel investors and venture capitalists.

 • Cachet: An IPO brings prestige to a company.
-A listed company is regarded as more reliable to counterparts, to lenders, and investors.
+A listed company is regarded as more reliable to counterparts, lenders, and investors.

-What IPOs mean to the Economy?
+What Do IPOs Mean to the Economy?

 The IPO Process